How to Build a Powerful, Profitable Platform from Scratch

 Each market is different but by-in-large, this strategy works across industries and should be emphasized when strategizing your business.

-Common platform failures
+Common platform pitfalls

 According to the Harvard Business Review, there are 6 primary reasons that platforms fail.
 Rather than summarizing a well-written article, you can check it out here.